-With an extensive portfolio of completed residential projects throughout North London over more than a decade, we see Highgate as our backyard.
-Our clients have made us the architects of choice in the area: changing Highgate’s architectural landscape house by house.
+With an extensive portfolio of completed residential projects throughout the UK over more than a decade, we have extensive experience in Cheltenham.
+Our clients have made us one of the architects of choice in the area: changing Cheltenham’s architectural landscape house by house.

-Our boutique architecture practice was just months old when we won a commission to renovate and extend a vast family home in North Grove, Highgate, incorporating bespoke shelving and cabinetry and our trademark sinuous curves.
+Our boutique architecture practice was just months old when we won a commission to renovate and extend a vast family home in North Grove, one of our first ever projects, incorporating bespoke shelving and cabinetry and our trademark sinuous curves.
 Thus began a long and fruitful relationship with Haringey Council’s Planning Department and, later, Camden Council.
 Over more than a decade, we’ve developed an extensive portfolio of completed projects in Highgate and North London, earning our way to becoming the local architects of choice.

 A beautiful, highly functional home is the product of a deep understanding and precise analysis of each client’s unique lifestyle – and that shows in our work.
 Scenario’s tailor-made homes tell the story of the owners – not the architects.

 Our landmark project Scenario House, located in Stoke Newington, was covered widely by the media and shortlisted for several prestigious architecture awards – including the 2018 RIBA London Awards.
 It demonstrates our successful approach to domestic architecture projects.

 If you’re considering a residential architectural project in Cheltenham, we’re here to help, whether it’s a renovation, extension or new-build.
 We’ve created a brief illustrated overview to help you understand each stage of the process, whether you’re planning a home extension, renovation or new-build in Cheltenham Most architecture projects in Cheltenham require planning permission.
 With our successful record securing planning permission on behalf of our clients, we can claim home advantage across the UK.